GoodBoyNinja/Your-First-CEP-Panel/README.md

 #### **The easy way**
 The easy way is to use a boilerplate project such as [Bolt-CEP](https://github.com/hyperbrew/bolt-cep).
-> 💡 Important note: Bolt-CEP is JavaScript frameworks and lets you choose between React, Vue and Svelte.
+> 💡 Important: Bolt-CEP is using JavaScript frameworks and lets you choose between React, Vue and Svelte.
 If you are not familiar with any of those, I recommend you to start with Svelte as it is the easiest to learn.
 However, that is one more thing to learn :(

         🫠 It's up to you to decide if you want to learn a new framework or not.
         You might think it will just be easier to not use Bolt-CEP and just do everything manually, but that is not true.